pdprof/pmi/README.md

 Note that this operation creates copy of liberty server on working directory (${basedir}/target) of each project.
 Please clean up them with `mvn clean` when they become unnecessary.

-## Use docker and openshhit image to do mustgather hands on
+## Use docker and OpenShift image to do mustgather hands on

 Please take a look at ***-docker/mustgather-*** directory